An Accessible Experience

 - Onsite programs at Prairie Ridge

-VISITORS WHO ARE BLIND OR HAVE LOW VISION
+GUESTS WHO ARE BLIND OR HAVE LOW VISION

 Guided Tactile Tours are available for free to small groups visiting the Museum.
 Registration for tours is required at least two weeks prior to desired date.